gstanden/orabuntu-lxc/README.md

 ```
 Then create a VirtualBox VM with two bridged adapters, one bridged to port s2 on switch sw1 on the physical host, and one bridged to a2 on switch sx1 on the physical host, and optionally both adapters set to "Allow All" promiscuous mode (if you are planning to install Orabuntu-LXC itself in the VirtualBox VMs).

-If installing Orabuntu-LXC in the first VirtualBox VM, then use these settings in the anylinux-services.sh file (note IP address settings in MultiHost variable don't matter at this step, they are only used if GRE=Y):
+If installing Orabuntu-LXC in the first VirtualBox VM on this same physical host, then use these settings in the anylinux-services.sh file (note IP address settings in MultiHost variable don't matter at this step, they are only used if GRE=Y):
 ```
 SudoPassword=<your-sudo-password>
 GRE=N